hpssjellis/arduino-includes-to-photon-template/pins.md

-I2C communication can be identified from arduino code by the  include Wire.h which can be commented out on the Photon.
+I2C communication can be identified from Arduino code by the  include Wire.h which can be commented out on the Photon.

 (Very important to research if a  4.7K resistors need to be on these wires to protect the Photon from the 5V transmission voltage)

 Pin D1 connects to SCL

 Pin D0 connects to SDA